IntelliTect/IntellitectTerminal/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-_For more documentation, please refer to the [Coalesce Documentation](https://intellitect.github.io/Coalesce/)_
+_For more documentation on coalese, please refer to the [Coalesce Documentation](https://intellitect.github.io/Coalesce/) and [XTerm Documentation](https://xtermjs.org/docs/)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>